eujoy/gitpr/README.md

    --state value, -a value       State of the pull request. (default: "open") --start_date value, -f value  Start date of the time range to check.
 [Expected format: 'yyyy-mm-dd'] --end_date value, -e value    End date of the time range to check.
-[Expected format: 'yyyy-mm-dd'] --page_size value, -s value   Size of each page to load. (default: 10) --print_json, --json          Define whether the output needs to be printed in json format. (default: false) --help, -h                    show help (default: false)
+[Expected format: 'yyyy-mm-dd'] --print_json, --json          Define whether the output needs to be printed in json format. (default: false) --help, -h                    show help (default: false)
 ```